na-na-hi/renget/archive/v9e4t.md

 *...*

-*The short scene that had played out in front of Bill had sickeningly occurred as though the world had come to a stop.*
+*The short scene that had played out in front of Bill at that time... it had all sickeningly occurred as though the world had come to a stop.*

-*Gill trips.*
+*Gill tripped.*

-*The boy's body clumsily falls down on the dirt floor.*
+*The boy's body clumsily fell down on the dirt floor.*

-*The lit canister crackles inches away.
-Far too close beside him.*
+*The lit canister crackled inches away.
+Far too close to his left side.*

 *Far too close to his face.*

-*Desperately, Gill scrambles on the ground.*
+*Desperately, Gill scrambled on the ground.*

-*Bill rushes toward him.*
+*Bill rushed toward him.*

 *Nothing could be done.*